 A foster carer’s ability to meet the needs of a foster child is considered during the assessment process.
 Our family finding team will work with you to find the best solution for your family, but it’s important to consider your availability first.

 If you work, flexibility is essential

 Foster carers need to be able to drop their child off at school in the morning and be there to pick them at the end of the school day.
 They need to be able to stay home if their child is ill, and accommodate school holidays and days off.

-That need for flexibility if you have a job is the main reason why many foster carers don’t work full time – but there are exceptions.
-Some work environments are adaptable enough to offer carers a flexible schedule, such as freelancers and contractors who make their own hours and can change plans at short notice.
+That need for flexibility if you have a full time job is the main reason why many foster carers don’t work full time – but there are exceptions.
+Some work environments are adaptable enough to offer carers a flexible schedule, such as freelancers and contractors who make their own working hours and can change plans at short notice.
 Other carers have readily available support networks that can step in when needed, like actively involved parents who live nearby.

 Have a plan